FZJ-JSC/JUBE/docs/advanced.rst

 Parallel workpackages
 ~~~~~~~~~~~~~~~~~~~~~

-In a standard ``jube run`` a queue is filled with workpackages and this queue is
+In a standard ``jube run`` a queue is filled with workpackages and then
-processed serially.
+processed in serial.
 To enable parallel execution of independent workpackages,
 which belong to the expansions of a step, the argument ``procs`` of ``<step>``
 can be used.